philipappiah/controller-generator-node/README.md

 Run the following script on the command line.<br />
 controller-generate <b>name1</b> <b>name2</b> <b>name3</b>

-Where the 'names' refer to names you want to give to you controller(s).<br />
+Where the 'names' refer to names you want to give to your controller(s).<br />